7/27: Title and artwork

-The album's title 7/27 refers to July 27, 2012, the date on which Fifth Harmony was formed on The American X Factor.
+The album's title 7/27 refers to July 27, 2012, the date on which Fifth Harmony was formed on the American version of The X Factor.
 It was based on the members' identification with the music of the album, which they felt is more mature and personal than their previous release and selected a title to represent their growth as a group.
 Dinah Jane told Spin; "It's a side of Fifth Harmony that no one's really seen.
 In the beginning, we were super happy.
 Our first album was very jumpy.
 This time, we're showing who Fifth Harmony really is behind closed doors."
 The album's artwork and promotional pictures were photographed by Sasha Samsonova in a Californian desert; stylist Zoe Costello designed the costumes, the group's hair was styled by Clyde Haygood and Randy Stodghill, and makeup was done by Mylah Morales and Clarissa Luna.
 Samsonova said; "I love being on an all-girl set as it feels like a little family.
 When girls come together on set with an urge to create something great, there's nothing that can stop them."

 The artwork shows the group on a desert road with a black car against a backdrop of mountains and a blue sky.
 In an interview with Music Choice, Cabello said the group was "really excited" about the album cover and proud of the visuals on the photoshoot because it represents the members' individuals aesthetics, describing the image as "kind of like a super glam fashion shot" that shows every member's style harmonizing with the others.
 The album's booklet contains photographs of each member posing in front of a gray t-top car.
 The title and the cover of the album were unveiled on February 25, 2016, on the group's official Instagram account with the caption; "We know there has been a lot of talk, but we wanted you to hear this from us ...
 Our new album 7/27 is coming May 20th".